-Committees meet three weeks prior to the full Council meetings.
+Committees meet on a quarterly basis.
 A schedule of meeting dates can be found on the Council's website.
 Meeting dates and times are advertised towards the end the month prior to the month during which the meetings will be held.
-In some circumstances, this requirement will vary (e.g. for extraordinary meetings).
+In some circumstances, this requirement will vary (eg for extraordinary meetings).